 There are plenty of other novels, too, where someone lies to corroborate an alibi, or other wise protect someone who’s a murder suspect.
 And that protectiveness can prove quite a barrier to an investigation.
 It can also add an interesting plot point to a novel.

-*NOTE: The title of this post is a line from the Who’s Go to the Mirror.
+*NOTE: The title of this post is the title of a song by Diane Warren.